 SkillBoost Limited: First Floor, #13 Old lfita Road, Amaenyi Girls Junction, Off High Tension Road, Close to Aroma, Awka Anambra State.

-Training Days for Awka Branch: Tuesday, Thursday & Friday
+Training Days for Awka Branch: Tuesday to Friday

 Option 1: Training + Practical + Internship: N120,000